Endarren/Unity_Resources/Scripts/LineOfSight.md

 * [Field of View & Fog of War](https://github.com/Kellojo/Unity---Field-of-View-Fog-of-War)
 * [Sebastian Lague - Field of View](https://github.com/philippds/field-of-view_unity)
 * [Stealth Mechanic](https://github.com/coxlin/StealthMechanic) - Uses colliders for detecting if the player is in the light
+* [Mesh Triangluation](https://github.com/IMGSaibh/MeshTriangluation) - Mesh-Triangluation in Unity with Raycast obstacle detection.
+Comments are written in German.